-On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.

 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic may have on the Company's financial condition, liquidity, and future results of operations.
+For the three months ended January 31, 2021, the Company was impacted by employee absenteeism related to direct or indirect effects of the COVID pandemic and delays in the receipt of anticipated new contracts from customers administratively affected by the pandemic, particularly in Zyfer's operations as evidenced by the related decrease in sales and gross margin during the quarter.
 Management is actively monitoring the impact of the global situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
 Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not able to estimate the potential adverse effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for fiscal year 2021.

 The Company faces various risks related to COVID-19 outbreak.
-The Company is dependent on its workforce to deliver its products primarily to the U.S. Government.
+The Company is dependent on its workforce to design and manufacture its products.
 If significant portions of the Company's workforce are unable to work effectively, or if the U.S. Government, state and/or other customers or supplier operations are curtailed due to illness, quarantines, government actions, facility closures, or other restrictions in connection with the COVID-19 pandemic, the Company's operations may be impacted.
-The Company may be unable to perform fully on its contracts and costs may increase as a result of the COVID-19 outbreak.
+In this scenario, the Company may be unable to perform fully on its contracts and costs may increase as a result of the COVID-19 outbreak.
 These cost increases may not be fully recoverable or adequately covered by insurance.
-Since the COVID-19 outbreak began, no facilities have been fully shut down (other than temporarily for disinfecting) and such measures to disinfect facilities have not had a significant impact on production.
+The Company did experience some disruption due to the need to vacate certain areas of the facilities as some employees had been potentially exposed to COVID or following positive COVID test results to allow for cleaning and disinfecting.
 Certain of the Company's vendors have been unable to deliver materials on time due to the COVID-19 outbreak.
 Such delays have had a minor impact on the Company's production schedules to date, but vendor delivery performance is being closely monitored and alternate sources of supply are generally available if necessary.